eldruin/veml6040-rs/README.md

 - Read the green channel measurement.
 - Read the blue channel measurement.
 - Read the white channel measurement.
+- Read measurement of all channels at once.

 ## The device
 VEML6040 color sensor senses red, green, blue, and white light and